 The MGM Grand, MotorCity Casino, and Greektown Casino are the three commercial casinos in Michigan, and all three have already partnered with a big name in the sports betting industry.
 Bettors looking to physically place bets while in the state of Michigan will likely visit these locations.

-Below is a current list of retail sports betting options in Michigan, with the date that it launched in parentheses.
+Below is a current list of physical Michigan sports betting options, with the date that it launched in parentheses.